hanja-graph/hanja-graph/design/features.md

   of context.
 I naturally find myself thinking "what is the difference between these two words?"
   For example, "판결" and "결정" which share the "결" root and both could be loosely translated as "decide" or "resolve."
-Without even thinking too hard on the essential meaning of each character, one can note that "판" also occurs in "판사" (judge, the vocation) and "재판" (trial).
-If one already happens to know these two words, one can essentially study all of them at once, and also have a better chance of knowing when to use each word - 판결 for formal decisions by official bodies, "결정" as less formal or personal resolutions or conclusions.
+Without even thinking too hard on the essential meaning of each character, you can note that "판" also occurs in "판사" (judge, the vocation) and "재판" (trial).
+If you already happens to know these two words, you can essentially study all of them at once, and also have a better chance of knowing when to use each word - 판결 for formal decisions by official bodies, "결정" as less formal or personal resolutions or conclusions.